buildpacks/rfcs/text/0000-buildpack-authors-tooling-subteam.md

 # What it is
 [what-it-is]: #what-it-is

-The high level charter of the proposed Buildpack Authors subteams is to help buildpack authors create buildpacks.
+The high level charter of the proposed BAT subteam is to help buildpack authors create buildpacks.

 More concretely the sub-team  would serve the following goals:
 1. Create a community focused on the needs of buildpack authors.